 The colouring is not 100% accurate to the film, I feel that the few blue parts help convey the colours of the Kessel Run Falcon.

 I decided to use the 2×2 jumper and clear antenna as a display stand, but those parts are entirely optional.
 One part that might prove difficult to get hold off is the 1×1 ‘arkenstone’ piece I used for the cockpit.
 It is without a doubt one of my favourite parts to use at micro scale for cockpits, working especially well for TIE Fighters – but if you can’t get hold of one, then a normal trans clear 1×1 round tile will also work.

 Check out more of Dmitri’s build on Instagram, where he goes by @legodimnico

-Solo: A Star Wars Story will be released on May 24.
+Solo: A Star Wars Story will be released on May 24 in the UK, and May 25 in the US.
 The LEGO Star Wars sets based on the film are available now at shop.LEGO.com.